Focus On Political Parties

 Traditional methods of campaigning are seen as less important.
 The public meeting died out after the 1983 general election and the election meetings that do happen are largely organised to include party members and for media consumption.

 Local campaigning was seen as more a way of keeping members busy than having a significant effect with the belief that there was a uniform national swing that decided elections, so that local activity and the popularity of the MP not worth more than a 1000 votes at most.

 Full-time officials in the national and regional party offices and volunteers for the election period take over the important campaigning by sending targeted letters to key swing voters in a marginal seats and follow this up with telephone canvassing.

 Is the electoral professional party here to stay?

 The increasing disillusion of voters with the professional style of politics may mean that its methods are becoming less effective.
-Some voters turned to UKIP and the Greens with their different styles of politics and the contenders for the Labour leadership have talked about the need for a more open politics, that does not depend on soundbites from the leaders, and which organises from the grassroots up.
+Some voters turned to UKIP and the Greens with their different styles of politics and contenders for recent Labour leadership races have talked about the need for more open politics, that do not depend on soundbites from the leaders, and which organises from the grassroots up.

 On the other hand, the Conservatives’ main strategy in the 2015 general election was of key messages targeted at a few swing voters in key marginal constituencies and this won the election.

 Under the first past the post voting system and with low turnouts, the two main parties only need to get just over25% of the electorate to support them to win a majority in Parliament.